farzinlize/odin/telecom/Signaling protocol stack.md

 1. **Call Setup and Teardown**: ISUP is responsible for signaling the setup and release of calls between different network nodes.
 2. **Call Progress Information**: ISUP carries information about call progress, including the initiation of a call, its progress, and the release of the call.
 3. **Standardized Communication Mechanism**: ISUP provides a standardized communication mechanism between network nodes, enabling interoperability between different systems and networks.
+### Type of ISUP messages
+1. **Initial Address Message (IAM)**: the first message that is sent when setting up a connection between two MSC's and contains A-number, B-numer and other information concerning the routing and handling of the call
+2. **Address Complete Message (ACM)**: it indicates that all necessary address information in receieved and the called subscriber is identified, free and alerted by a ringing signal or some other signal.
+3. **Segmentation Message (SGM)**: if any message exceeds the maximum possible lenght of a MSU (279 octets) it should get segmented.
+4. **Call Progress Message (CPG)**:
+5. **Answer Message (ANM)**: indicates that a call has been answered and when this message is received, charging of the call starts.
+6. **Release Message (REL)**: indicates the release of a circuit used for a call. unlike in TUP or older signaling systems, the call release can be initiated by either of the subscribers or by the network.
+7. **Release Complete Message (RLC)**: is sent in response to REL and confirms the completion of relaseing circuits.
+8. **Connect Message (CON)**:
 ### Operating Environment:
 1. **Network Layer**: ISUP operates at the network layer of the OSI model, specifically in the Signaling Connection Control Part (SCCP) of the SS7 protocol suite.
 2. **ISDN and SS7 Networks**: ISUP is primarily used in ISDN and SS7 networks, but its variants can be found in other networks as well.